top of page

 DIAGRAM SWIVEL: enables 360-degree figure rotation at the diaphragm.

-BALL-JOINTED WRISTS: allows 360-degree figure rotation at the waist.
+BALL-JOINTED WRISTS: this allows 360-degree figure rotation at the waist.

 HINGED-JOINTED LEGS: enable side-to-side movement, along with front and back motion.

-DOUBLE-JOINTED KNEES: allow the leg to bend back to the buttock of the figure.
+DOUBLE-JOINTED KNEES: allow the leg to bend back to the buttocks of the figure.

 BALL-JOINTED ANKLES: enable front and back bending, as well as left and right bending.